 - Anne Barnard, New York Times climate reporter and former Baghdad bureau chief

-- Dr. Anissa Abi-Dargham, chair of the Department of Psychiatry at Stony Brook Medicine
+- Dr. Anissa Abi-Dargham, chair of the Department of Psychiatry and Behavioral Health at the Renaissance School of Medicine at Stony Brook University

 The event will feature a recorded message from Richard Engel, NBC News chief foreign correspondent, who is in Ukraine covering the war.